antazo/ai-python/README.md

 This should run the web application on localhost (port 5000):
 [http://127.0.0.1:5000/](http://127.0.0.1:5000/)

-## Using Dockerfile
+### 4.2 Using Dockerfile

-Build the Docker image:
+To containerize this application, build the Docker image by using the Dockerfile included:

 ```bash
 docker build -t ai-python-app .